python-websockets/websockets/docs/intro/tutorial2.rst

 applying backpressure in this way can become counterproductive.
 When you're broadcasting, you don't want to slow down everyone to the pace of the slowest clients; you want to drop clients that cannot keep up with the data stream.
-That's why :func:`broadcast` doesn't wait until write buffers drain.
+That's why :func:`legacy.protocol.broadcast` doesn't wait until write buffers drain.

 For our Connect Four game, there's no difference in practice: the total amount of data sent on a connection for a game of Connect Four is less than 64 KB,